mariaabid003/aqi-forecasting/README.md

 ---

 ###  **Real-time Predictions**
-- predict.py uses the trained Random Forest model and recent AQI data
+- predict.py uses the trained Random Forest model and recent AQI data due to better accuracy
 - Generates a 3-day forecast based on the past 30-day trend
 - Automatically uploads predictions to the Hopsworks Feature Store for dashboard visualization